NetApp/harvest/README.md

 Once the installation has finished, edit the [harvest.yml configuration](#harvest-configuration) file located in `/opt/harvest/harvest.yml`

 After editing `/opt/harvest/harvest.yml`, manage Harvest with `systemctl start|stop|restart harvest`.

+After upgrade, You should re-import all dashboards (either grafana import cli or grafana UI) to get any new enhancements in dashboards.

 > To ensure that you don't run into [permission issues](https://github.com/NetApp/harvest/issues/122#issuecomment-856138831), make sure you manage Harvest using `systemctl` instead of running the harvest binary directly.